By Karyn Greenstreet

 Most mastermind groups last at least six months, and many last for years.
 But some prospective members have concerns about committing to a long-term mastermind group, especially if they’re new to a group.
 And sometimes you don’t need a group to last for six month or a year.
 After all, how long should your mastermind group live?

 Here’s an antidote to the commitment problem: start your mastermind group and limit it to 90 days.
-In this way, members can get to know one another, mastermind and brainstorm together, and see if it’s a good “fit” for everyone.
+In this way, members can get to know one another, mastermind and brainstorm together.
+It’s an opportunity to see if it’s a good “fit” for everyone.
 After the 90 days are up, the group can vote whether to continue or not.

-One mastermind group member wrote, “The group support really helped me to look at my business differently and to think through my business strategy to attain a better approach to marketing and to fine tune the services that I offer to my clients!
+One mastermind group member wrote, “The concentrated group really helped me to look at my business differently and to attain a better approach to marketing and to fine-tune the services that I offer to my clients!
 Thanks for making it 90 days, perfect for me.”
 If your members are keen to get to their short-term goal, they’ll appreciate it when you design a group that supports the finish line.

-Because you’re only going to be meeting for 90 days, you have a shortened horizon for people to get to know, like and respect each other — to build the trust bonds of a strong mastermind group.
-Consider meeting every week or every two weeks during those first 90 days so that people have the maximum exposure to one another and have a chance to connect as a group.
-Several years ago when I ran my Good Company mastermind group, we met twice a month for three months.
+Because you’re only meeting for 90 days, you have a shortened horizon for people to get to know, like and respect each other — to build the trust bonds of a strong mastermind group.
+Consider meeting every week or every two weeks during those 90 days so that people have the maximum exposure to one another and have a chance to connect as a group.
+Several years ago when I ran my Good Company mastermind group, we met every other week for three months.

-Since your mastermind group will be of short duration, everyone must attend every meeting and you need written guidelines about the rules of mastermind group membership.
-As the mastermind group facilitator, it’s your job to schedule the meetings and post the dates and times, and ask everyone to block those times out of their calendar in advance and commit to showing up.
-In this way, people are agreeing to attend every meeting and participate fully in every meeting.
+Since your mastermind group will be of short duration, everyone must attend every meeting to get full value.
+You need written guidelines about the rules of mastermind group membership.
+Ask everyone to block those times out of their calendar in advance and commit to showing up.
+In this way, members are agreeing to participate fully in the group experience.

 There’s always a toss-up between the value of shorter mastermind meetings versus longer ones.
 However, when you’re trying to provide great value in a short amount of time, consider lengthening the meeting time to longer than you might normally offer.
 A good rule of thumb: allow 15-30 minutes per Hot Seat, per month.

-In my Leap Year mastermind group, meetings were 90 minutes long and everyone rotated in the Hot Seat (most Hot Seats were 20 minutes).
-Leap Year members got to be in the Hot Seat once a month.
-In my current Synergy Program, meetings are two hours, so everyone gets a Hot Seat in every single meeting.)
-As you decide how long your meeting will run, be fair and make sure everyone got equal chance to be in the Hot Seat, so be strategic about designing your 90-day mastermind group to allow for enough Hot Seat time.
+In my Good Company mastermind group, meetings were 90 minutes long and everyone rotated in the Hot Seat (most Hot Seats were 20 minutes).
+Each Good Company member got to be in the Hot Seat once a month.
+(In contrast, in my current Synergy Program, we meet monthly and meetings are two hours, so everyone gets a Hot Seat in every single meeting.)
+As you decide how long your meeting will run, be fair and make sure everyone gets an equal chance to be in the Hot Seat.

-A 90-day mastermind group can kick-start the members, gain rapid connection, and show fast results.
+A 90-day mastermind group can kick-start your members, and help them gain rapid connection and get fast results.
 This keeps members coming back for more!